 The Colorado Chautauqua Historic District is one of Boulder's most beloved and significant landmarks.
 However, climate change and other environmental factors pose serious risks to Boulder, and Chautauqua is no exception.
 In 2019, the City of Boulder and the Colorado Chautauqua Association (CCA) partnered to begin creating a Chautauqua Sustainability & Resilience Strategy to determine how this landmark can best be preserved for future generations.

-Over the next year, the project will identify site vulnerabilities and sensitive historic resources while developing a long-term plan for achieving sustainability and resilience at Chautauqua.
+In line with the city's resilience strategy, the project will identify site vulnerabilities and sensitive historic resources while developing a long-term plan for achieving sustainability and resilience at Chautauqua.
 The resulting strategy will serve as a model of sustainable practices for the community and historic districts around the country.

 View the project charter